getnelson/nelson/docs/src/hugo/content/getting-started/architecture.md

 layout: "single-with-toc"
 title: Architecture
 preamble: >
   Nelson is unlike many systems presently available in the market, and its architecture is discretely composable, and indeed, composability is an explicit design goal of the Nelson team.
-In practice this means that - unlikle other monolithic systems - Nelson lets you bring your own CI, bring your own scheudler, bring your own credential management and so on.
+In practice this means that - unlikle other monolithic systems - Nelson lets you bring your own CI, bring your own scheduler, bring your own credential management and so on.
 menu:
   main:
     parent: gs